mahdiidarabi/ctf-buidl-guidl/README.md

 The challenge tests users' skills in Solidity focusing on security.

-In the following lines I'll describe each challenge and the solution, you can also found the solution codes in this repo.
+In the following sections I'll describe each challenge and the solution, you can also found the solution codes in this repo.

 ## Challenge 1

-The first challenge only wants users to call registerMe(string memory _name) function of the challenge 1 contract (https://optimistic.etherscan.io/address/0xfa2Aad507B1Fa963A1fd6F8a491A7088Cd4538A5#code). you need to have a wallet to interact with the network (in this case Optimism), and easily can connet your wallet to the optimism scan (https://optimistic.etherscan.io/address/0xfa2Aad507B1Fa963A1fd6F8a491A7088Cd4538A5#writeContract) and call the function (ax). you can also use other ways to call the fucntion like remix ide, etc.
+The first challenge only wants users to call registerMe(string memory _name) function of the challenge 1 contract (https://optimistic.etherscan.io/address/0xfa2Aad507B1Fa963A1fd6F8a491A7088Cd4538A5#code). you need to have a wallet to interact with the network (in this case Optimism), and easily can connect your wallet to the optimism scan (https://optimistic.etherscan.io/address/0xfa2Aad507B1Fa963A1fd6F8a491A7088Cd4538A5#writeContract) and call the function (ax). you can also use other ways to call the function like remix ide, etc.